 Improvements in technical services are already in hand.
 The country has embarked upon a determined effort to increase the efficiency and availability of agricultural extension services throughout the country.
 My impression is that it is succeeding but that it has a long way to go.
-ICRISAT and State Agricultural Universities have been undertaking cooperative socioeconomic studies in ll villages, 7 of them within the most suitable area for increases in rainfed farming.
+ICRISAT has been undertaking socio-economic studies in 11 villages, 7 of them within the most suitable area for increases in rainfed farming.
 None of those villages appear to be receiving regular attention from the extension services.
 The farmers have been only vaguely aware of the real potential of improved technology.
-We have since introduced improved technology into four of those villages, and the farmers have been most interested and responsive.
+We have since introduced improved technology into 4 of those villages, and the farmers have been most interested and responsive.

 Private industry too must do its share.
 The rewards appear substantial.
-In a recent publication, one fertilizer company described its own experiences in participating in a production campaign in rainfed areas in Maharashtra.
-Over a 3-year period, fertilizer consumption was increased at a compound annual growth rate of 34%, and the company increased its own sales at a compound annual growth rate of 60%.
+In a recent publication, one fertiliser company described its own experiences in participating in a production campaign in rainfed areas in Maharashtra.
+Over a 3-year period fertiliser consumption was increased at a compound annual growth rate of 34 per cent and the company increased its own sales at a compound annual growth rate of 60 per cent.
 I am sure that supply rather than demand will limit the continuance of growth rates of this magnitude.

-The research and demonstration efforts that have been made in recent years in the rainfed areas have identified a few items that are needed in addition to the normal technical and institutional services for agriculture.
-Improved land management increases the demand for bullock power compared with present utilization patterns.
-Small farmers in particular find the lack of bullocks to be a major constraint.
+The research and demonstration efforts that have been made in recent vears in the rainfed areas have identified a few items that are needed in addition to the normal technical and institutional services for agriculture.
+Improved land management increases the demand for bullock power compared with present utilization patterns, Small farmers in particular find the lack of bullocks to be a major constraint.
 If the banks presently do not provide loans for the purchase or custom-hiring of animals, policies may be required to enable this to be done.

 To effect the improved drainage that is needed during periods of heavy rainfall requires the provision of community drains, that is, drains that serve several farmers or several villages.
-The farmera themselves quite naturally are unwilling to bear the cost of these community works, although they may be willing to provide the necessary labor.
-State Soil Conservation programs are able presently to provide only part of the funds and services required.
-Other major rural development programs, such as the Food for Work and National Rural Employment Programs presumably could be utilized.
-At present these appear to be mostly oriented towards the drought-prone areas, but greater coverage throughout the rainfed region of the country would seem necessary and beneficial.
+The farmers themselves quite naturally are unwilling to bear the cost of these community works, although they may be willing to provide the necessary labour.
+State Soil Conservation programmes are able presently to provide only part of the funds and services required.
+Other major rural development programmes, such as the Food for Work and National Rural Employment Programmes presumably could be utilized.
+At the present, these appear to be mostly oriented towards the drought prone areas, but greater coverage throughout the rainfed region of the country would seem necessary and beneficial.

 Improved technology, at least as we see it from ICRISAT, requires some improvement in farm implements.
-Wheeled tool carriers, if heavy enough, improve seed and fertilizer placement and, by reducing the bullock-power and manpower needed for each operation, increase the number and timeliness of the operations that can be performed.
-The tool carriers and implements that perform best are costly -- at about one tenth of the price of a tractor -- and are out of the reach of individual small farmers.
+Wheeled tool carriers, if heavy enough, improve seed and fertiliser placement and by reducing the bullock-power and manpower needed for each operation, increase the number and timeliness of the operations that can be performed.
+The tool carriers and implements that perform best are costly-at about onetenth of the price of a tractor-and are out of the reach of individual small farmers.
 Entrepreneurs who would custom-hire the tool carrier may need to be encouraged by appropriate policies.
 One possibility would be the extension of the educated unemployment scheme to include the financing of wheeled tool carriers.